-AP source: Giants hiring Garrett as offensive coordinator
+Giants hire Garrett as OC, Graham as DC

 NEW YORK (AP) — Jason Garrett is headed to the other side of the Giants-Cowboys rivalry.

-A person with direct knowledge of the decision says New York is hiring the former Dallas coach to be the Giants offensive coordinator.
+New York announced Friday night that the former Dallas coach will join new coach Joe Judge’s staff as the offensive coordinator.

-The person spoke to The Associated Press on condition of anonymity Friday night because the team did not immediately announce the move.

-ESPN first reported the hiring of Garrett by the Giants to join new coach Joe Judge’s staff.
+The team also announced the hiring of Patrick Graham as the defensive coordinator and assistant head coach.
+Thomas McGaughey was retained by Judge as the Giants’ special teams coordinator.

 Garrett was told Jan.
 5 he was not being brought back by the Cowboys after coaching the team for the previous 9 1/2 seasons.
 He took over in Dallas as the interim coach when Wade Phillips was fired halfway through the 2010 season and went 87-70, including the playoffs.